-Sign Relevant Consumer Comment Case No ------------------------ --------- --------- --
+Sign Relevant Consumer Comment Case No ------ ------------------- --------- ---------

-KURO General consumer That a foreign term, R 482/2012-1
+KURO General consumer That a farsion D 492/2012 1

+KUKU General consumer R 482/2012-1

-name or abbreviation
+term, name or

-displays certain
+abbreviation displays

-similarities with an
+certain similarities with

-offensive word (like
+an offensive word

-'kúró') is not in itself
+(like 'kúró') is not in

-sufficient reason to
+itself sufficient reason

-refuse an EUTM
+to refuse an EUTM

 application (para.
 20).

 The Hungarian vowels

 'ò' and 'ù' are clearly

 different from the

 unaccented vowels 'o'

 and 'u'.
 Furthermore,

 Hungarian words never

 end with an unaccented

-ʻo' (paras 15-18).
+'o' (paras 15-18).

-SCREW YOU General consumer (for A person entering a sex R 495/2005-G
+SCREW YOU A person entering a R 495/2005-G

-sex products) shop is unlikely to be
+sex products) sex shop is unlikely

-offended by a trade
+to be offended by a

-mark containing crude,
+\ trade mark containing

-sexually charged
+crude, sexually charged

 language (para.
 29).

 DE PUTA MADRE General consumer Although 'puta' means EUTM 3 798 469

 'whore' in Spanish, the EUTM 4 781 662

-expression 'DE PUTA EUTM 5 028 477
+A expression 'DE PUTA

-MADRE' means 'very
+MA MADRE' means 'very EUTM 5 028 477

 good' in Spanish (slang).

-I

 AIRCURVE Specialised public The objectionable word 04/06/2014,

-(medical personnel; - R 203/2014-2
+(medical personnel; 'Curve' ['whore', 'slut' in R 203/2014-2

-patients with breathing
+patients with breathing Romanian] is seamlessly 1\(\frac{200/2014-2}{}

 disorders) attached to the English

 word 'AIR' to form

 'AIRCURVE', which, as

 a whole, is entirely

 fanciful in Romanian.

 Even if the relevant

 public understood the

 English word 'AIR', and

 analysed the mark by

 separating it into two

 elements, the meaning

-of 'AIRCURVE' would be
+of 'AIRCURVE' would

-'air whores', which, as a
+be 'air whores', which,

-concept, and for
+as a concept, and for

 respiratory apparatus, is

 sufficiently nonsensical

 or puzzling to the extent

 that it would eclipse any

-notion of being offensive
+\ notion of being offensive

 (para.
 13 et seq.).

 With regard to the word

-'Curve' on its own, see
+'Curve' on its own, see the abovementioned

-A the abovementioned
+A

 example in this

-paragraph (T-266/13).
+paragraph ( T-266/13 ).

 General consumer For the goods at issue 07/05/2015,

-CONTRA - rum (Class 33) - the R 2822/2014-5
+CONIKH - rum (Class 33) R 2822/2014-5

-RANDU relevant public will 11 2022/2014-0
+-BYKAAA J - the relevant public

-perceive the sign as
+will perceive the

-provocative,
+sign as provocative,

 transgressive, rebellious,

-but not as an indicator of
+but not as an indicator

-criminal origin of the
+of criminal origin of the

+goods (para.
+23).

-ILLICIT General consumer The mark is considered EUTM 13 469 523
+ILLICIT General consumer The mark is considered acceptable under Article 7(1)(f) EUTMR, as 'illicit' is different from something like 'counterfeit'.

-acceptable under

-Article 7(1)(f) EUTMR,

-as 'illicit' is different from

-something like

-'counterfeit'.
 The mark

+Article 7(1)(f) EUTMR, as 'illicit' is different from something like - 1

+as 'illicit' is different from something like

-would be seen as
+would be seen

-fanciful on the goods
+as fanciful on the

-(cosmetics, and
+goods (cosmetics, and

 perfumes) and it could

 be accepted.

-GIRLS DOING WHATEVER THE F THEY WANT General consumer The mark evokes a 29/11/2018
+General consumer The mark evokes a 29/11/2018

-concept that falls within R 1516/2018-5
+GIRLS DOING WHATEVER THE FTHEY WANT

 the domain of vulgarity

 and profanity.
 However,

 the effect is attenuated

 by the fact that the

 implicit word does not

-appear in the mark as
+appear in the mark

-such.
-The presence of
+as such.
+The presence

-the initial figurative
+of the initial figurative

 element 'W', combined

 with the euphemistic

-cO presentation of 'F',
+presentation of 'F',

 also suppresses the

-offensive potential of the
+offensive potential of

-sign.
-Consumers with a
+the sign.
+Consumers

-normal level of
+with a normal level of

 sensitivity and tolerance

-would not be offended or
+would not be offended

-upset by regular
+or upset by regular

 commercial exposure to

 the term in connection

-with the relevant goods
+with the relevant

-and services in
+goods and services in

 Classes 16, 18, 25, 35,

 41, 43 and 44 (para.
 31).

-,

 hemptouch.
-PREMIUM CANNABIS ESSENTIALS General consumer The sign, containing the terms 'hemptouch' and 'cannabis', is applied for in Classes 3 and 5.
-It will be perceived by the relevant consumer as a EUTM 18 000 042 reference to the medicinal use of the substance.
-Hemp is a variety of Cannabis sativa, which contains a very low concentration of THC, and cannabis can be used for medicinal purposes.
+General consumer The sign, containing the terms 'hemptouch' and EUTM 18 000 042

+ESSENTIALS 'cannabis', is applied for

+in Classes 3 and 5.

+It will be perceived by

+the relevant consumer

+as a reference to the

+medicinal use of the

+substance.
+Hemp is

+a variety of Cannabis

+sativa, which contains a

+very low concentration of

+THC, and cannabis can

+be used for medicinal

+purposes.